mndarren/Code-Lib/conference_lib/SAG_training.md

    20) MUST: internal user must be in a group.
              Groups must be associated with ACLs.
+   21) OAuth: IS 9.6+ supports OAuth 2.0, IS can be an OAuth client, an authorization server, or a resource server Enable OAuth configuration feature (require a license of SAG) External authorization servers must support RFC 7662, OAuth 2.0 token Introspection including Okta and Ping Identity
 ```
 1. Abbrs about webMethods Integration Platform
 ```